 One of the first questions privacy advocates get about UAVs is how they differ from the street cameras many cities already employ.
 But drones are very different from fixed cameras because, most fundamentally, they fly.
 Not only can drones monitor public spaces, they can see any area visible from the air.
 Drones can also be used to follow a suspect from place to place without having to merge multiple video feeds from different fixed cameras.
 Finally, attitudes toward drones appear to differ than attitudes toward more familiar cameras, creating an opportunity to reexamine privacy law.

 Robots are becoming security guards.
 'Once it gets arms ... it'll replace all of us' William Santana Li imagines a future where robots will keep Americans safe.
 Communities, he dreams, will take security into their own hands by investing in wheeled machines that patrol streets, sidewalks and schools — instantly alerting residents via a mobile app of intruders or criminal behavior.
 “What if we could crowd-source security?”
 Said Li, co-founder and chief executive of a robotics company, Knightscope, that hopes to eventually do just that.

 The company’s ambitions, though, are much bigger.
 Knightscope manufactures two robots — the five-foot tall K5 and the four-foot K3.
 EPIC domestic drones petition.
 FOIA - US Drones Intercept Electronic Communications and Identify Human Targets.
 EPIC FOIA - US Drones Intercept Electronic Communications and Identify Human Targets New records obtained by EPIC under the Freedom of Information Act indicate that the Bureau of Customs and Border Protection is operating drones in the United States capable of intercepting electronic communications.

+EFF-Austin – Supporting digital freedom in Texas since 1990.
+Surveillance Drones.
+Surveillance drones or unmanned aerial systems (UASs) raise significant issues for privacy and civil liberties.
 Drones are capable highly advanced surveillance, and drones already in use by law enforcement can carry various types of equipment including live-feed video cameras, infrared cameras, heat sensors, and radar.
 Some military versions can stay in air the hours for hours or days at a time, and their high-tech cameras can scan entire cities, or alternatively, zoom in and read a milk carton from 60,000 feet.
 They can also carry wifi crackers and fake cell phone towers that can determine your location or intercept your texts and phone calls.
 Drone manufacturers even admit they are made to carry “less lethal” weapons such as tasers or rubber bullets.
 Thanks to a provision in the FAA Modernization and Reform Act of 2012, drones use in the United States is set to expand rapidly over the next few years.

-Aguilar Deputy Commissioner U.S. Bureau of Customs and Border Protection 1300 Pennsylvania Avenue, N.W.
+Domestic Drone Petition.
+David V. Aguilar Deputy Commissioner U.S. Bureau of Customs and Border Protection 1300 Pennsylvania Avenue, N.W.
 Washington, D.C.
 20229 Dear Mr. Aguilar: The undersigned organizations and individuals hereby petition the Bureau of Customs and Border Protection (“CBP”) to establish privacy regulations for the use of Unmanned Aircraft Systems (“UAS” or “drones”) in the United States.
+This petition is pursuant to Section 553(e) of the Administrative Procedure Act.
 The use of drones for border surveillance presents substantial privacy and civil liberties concerns for millions of Americans across the country.
-Launches Petition to Suspend Government Drone Program.
-Drone drones privacy UAV unmanned aerial vehicles EPIC Launches Petition to Suspend Government Drone Program.
+The risks to the public are further exacerbated by the Agency’s practice of allowing federal, state, and local law entities to utilize the CBP drones for operations unrelated to CBP’s mission.
+The Agency may not operate outside the law.
+Sincerely, [Petitioners] Launches Petition to Suspend Government Drone Program.

 The reality is that Border Patrol's interior enforcement operations encroach deep into and across the United States, affecting the majority of Americans.
 Roughly two-thirds of the United States' population, about 200 million people, lives within the 100-mile zone that an outdated federal regulation defines as the border zone—that is, within 100 miles of a U.S. land or coastal border.